 Through the year the Residential College students take part in a senior and junior camp.
-Day-trips to Perth are are encouraged.
+Day-trips to Perth are also arranged to help students develop their cultural, social and sporting interests.

+The Residential College provides a cheerful, communal environment, where cooperation and respect for others are encouraged.
 For most students, moving into a Residential College is their first experience of living away from home.
 An orientation program helps ease the initial transition for both students and parents, while a carefully structured pastoral care system ensures that students gain maximum benefit from the valuable boarding experience.
 Lifelong friendships are forged and personal qualities and skills are gained which endure through life.